 KS1

-In KS1, a combination of formative and summative assessments, which follow the National Primary Curriculum, are used to track and maximise the children’s academic progression.
+In KS1, a combination of formative and summative assessments, aligned with the National Primary Curriculum, are utilised to monitor and enhance children’s academic progress.
 An outline of these assessments is shown below:

 English